on the issues

 If East Lansing needs to make cuts and raise revenue, it needs to lead from the top.
 That is why I am proposing a four year pay freeze for members of council and top city staff.

-Neighborhood Traffic
+Neighborhood Traffic/safety

 Affordable Housing